 But this year the plans had to be changed.
 So, Prince William whisked his family off to a place that holds memories from his childhood and a place that he will inherit one day as The Duke of Cornwall – The Tresco Island.
 The Mirror reported that The Duke and Duchess of Cambridge took their three children to the Isles of Scilly for a staycation, where Prince William went to as a kid with Prince Harry, Prince Charles, and Princess Diana in 1989.

 “The Duke and Duchess of Cambridge said hello to locals as they cycled across the stunning island of Tresco.
 A holidaymaker today said: ‘William and Kate were riding their bicycles, having a laugh.
 They looked so happy enjoying the weather.
 I did do a double-take.
 They were really friendly and said hello.'”

 The picturesque Island of Tresco is the second-biggest island of the Isles of Scilly in Cornwall, England.
 Part of the Duchy of Cornwall, Prince William will one day inherit this staggeringly beautiful island.
 Just 28 miles west of Cornwall, the island is accessible via boat or air only.
 The Cambridges took the short helicopter flight there and back from Newquay – a town on the north coast of Cornwall.

-The Duke and Duchess of Cambridge travelled to the Isles of Scilly in 2016 for 2-days royal visit.
+The Duke and Duchess of Cambridge traveled to the Isles of Scilly in 2016 for a 2-days royal visit.
 He talked about his childhood vacations during the visit and said he will be back one day.
 And he did, this time with his children.